COVID-19: Testing Information

 Free Public COVID-19 Testing in Moorpark

-The Ventura County Health Care Agency offers free drive-through testing at Moorpark College and across Ventura County for anyone who lives in Ventura County.
+The Ventura County Health Care Agency offers free drive-through testing at kiosks at Moorpark College and across Ventura County, for anyone who lives or works in Ventura County.
 You will not be charged for the test, and you don’t need to have health insurance.
-You do need to pre-register at www.vccovid.com.
+You should pre-register at www.360clinic.md.
+Walk-up service is only available as time permits.

 The PCR test is a self-administered nasal swab, and results are sent via E-mail or text message.
 The test determines if you currently have COVID-19; it is not an antibody test that determines if you have previously had COVID-19.